gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the join process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.

 * The 'client_cred' parameter, if present, includes the public key of the joining node.
-This parameter MAY be omitted if: i) public keys are used as proof-of-possession keys between the joining node and the Group Manager; or ii) the joining node is asking to access the group exclusively as pure listener; or iii) the Group Manager already acquired this information during a previous join process.
+This parameter MAY be omitted if: i) the joining node is asking to access the group exclusively as pure listener; or ii) the Group Manager already acquired this information, for instance during a previous join process.
 In any other case, this parameter MUST be present.

 ## Join Response {#ssec-join-resp}

-The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
-If this yields a positive outcome, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.
+The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}} and Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
+If this yields a positive outcome, the Group Manager performs the following check.
+In case the Join Request included the 'client_cred' parameter, the Group Manager checks that the public key of the joining node is consistent with the counter signature algorithm used in the OSCORE group.

+If the public key of the joining node does not have an accepted format, the Group Manager MUST reply to the joining node with a 2.01 (Created) response.
+The payload of this response is a CBOR map, which includes a 'kid' parameter formatted as in the Token POST response in {{ssec-token-post}}.
+Upon receiving this response, the joining node SHOULD send a new Join Request to the Group Manager, with the 'client_cred' parameter including its public key in a format consistent with the countersignature algorithm indicated by the Group Manager.

+Otherwise, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.

-The Group Manager replies to the joining node providing the updated security parameters and keying meterial necessary to participate in the group communication.
+Then, the Group Manager replies to the joining node providing the updated security parameters and keying meterial necessary to participate in the group communication.
 This join response follows the format and processing of the Key Distribution success Response message defined in Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * The 'kty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.